reductstore/reductstore/README.md

 ## Usage Example

-Reduct Storage porvides a simple HTTP API, so you could use it with `curl`:
+Reduct Storage provides a simple HTTP API, so you could use it with `curl`:

 ```shell
 # Take a temporal access token by using the API token